Survivor Series (2002): Preliminary matches

 The third match was for the WWE Women's Championship.
 It was a Hardcore match with reigning champion Trish Stratus taking on Victoria.
 Victoria choked Trish with a broomstick at the turnbuckle and hit her with a trash can lid.
 Trish recovered, and sent Victoria into an ironing board before hitting her several times with a Singapore cane.
 Victoria (with a bloody nose), went under the ring, and came back out with a fire extinguisher.
 Victoria sprayed Trish with the extinguisher and gave her a suplex, capturing the Women's title.

 The fourth match was the match between Brock Lesnar and Big Show for the WWE Championship.
 Lesnar came into the match with injured ribs, which Big Show took advantage of earlier into the match.
 However, Lesnar gained control over Big Show and executed an F-5 but Lesnar's manager Paul Heyman pulled the referee out of the ring.
 Big Show hit Lesnar in the ribs with a chair, chokeslammed Lesnar onto it and pinned Lesnar, winning the match and the WWE Championship.

-The final match on the undercard was a triple threat tag team match for the WWE Tag Team Championship between the teams of Edge and Rey Mysterio, Los Guerreros (Eddie Guerrero and Chavo Guerrero), and Kurt Angle and Chris Benoit.
+The final match on the undercard was a triple threat elimination match for the WWE Tag Team Championship between the teams of Edge and Rey Mysterio, Los Guerreros (Eddie and Chavo), and Kurt Angle and Chris Benoit.
 A back and forth match between the three teams, until Edge delivered a Spear to Benoit, eliminating the team of Angle and Benoit.
 The final elimination was the team of Edge and Mysterio, when Eddie forced Mysterio to submit to the Lasso from El Paso, thus Los Guerreros winning the match and the WWE Tag Team Championship.
 After the match, Scott Steiner made his return to WWE, and attacked Christopher Nowinski and Matt Hardy after they had given an insulting promo about New York City and its citizens.